thuytien-binhthuan/vui-hoc-cung-AI/README.md

 ## 💡 Skills
 This project showcases my ability to:
-- **Game Design**: Creating a multi-level .sb3 Scratch game that guides Grade 1 students through progressively challenging exercises in different subjects math, English, etc.
+- **Game Design**: Creating a multi-level .sb3 Scratch game that guides Elementary students through progressively challenging exercises in different subjects math, English, etc.
 ![image](https://github.com/user-attachments/assets/e74e28d4-dc70-474a-a0f1-3e934fc6bc57)

 - **Deploy Azure LLM Endpoint**: Implementing Azure Functions to wrap the LLM API.
 ![image](https://github.com/user-attachments/assets/4dabc548-5bcb-4fbb-bbe9-c75747713bcd)

 - **LLM Prompt Design**: Crafting prompts and parsing responses to ensure questions and answers are clear and engaging for elementary students.
-- **UI Integration**: Learning how Scratch’s block rendering works, modifying `index.html`, and ensuring her extension loaded seamlessly in the Scratch UI.
+- **UI Integration**: Learning how Scratch’s block rendering works, modifying `index.html`, and ensuring the extension loaded seamlessly in the Scratch UI.
 - **Event Handling**: Writing JavaScript to listen for block events and pass data between Scratch and the extension runtime.
 - **Deployment Workflow**: Use automated scripts (defined in the original repo) for build, and publishing to GitHub Pages.